wasm-news/wasm.news/_posts/2017-03-07-WebAssembly-support-in-Firefox-52.md

 categories: [information]
 tags: [Firefox, official]
 ---
-The Releasenotes of Firefox 52.0
+The releasenotes of Firefox 52.0